jsunyermias/WinGet-Manager/README.md

 ## 📄 WinGet-Main.vbs

-Este script VBS está diseñado para ejecutar un script de PowerShell con privilegios de administrador de forma automática y en segundo plano.
-Es útil para tareas que requieren elevación sin intervención manual del usuario (más allá del aviso UAC).
+This VBS script is designed to automatically run a PowerShell script with administrator privileges, silently and in the background.
+It’s useful for tasks that require elevation without manual user intervention (beyond the UAC prompt).

-### 🔧 ¿Qué hace?
+### 🔧 What does it do?

-Verifica que exista el script WinGet-Main.ps1 en %ProgramData%\WinGet-extra\.
+Checks that the WinGet-Main.ps1 script exists in %ProgramData%\WinGet-extra\.

-Comprueba si se está ejecutando con permisos de administrador.
+Verifies if it is running with administrator privileges.

-Si no tiene permisos, relanza el script de PowerShell con privilegios elevados (runas).
+If not elevated, relaunches the PowerShell script with elevated privileges (runas).

-Si ya tiene permisos, ejecuta el script directamente en segundo plano.
+If already elevated, runs the PowerShell script silently in the background.

-### 📁 Requisitos
+### 📁 Requirements

-Guardar WinGet-Main.ps1 en:
+Place WinGet-Main.ps1 at:
 %ProgramData%\WinGet-extra\WinGet-Main.ps1

-Ejecutar WinGet-Main.vbs con doble clic o desde línea de comandos.
+Run WinGet-Main.vbs by double-click or from the command line.

-### 📌 Notas
+### 📌 Notes

-Utiliza ShellExecute para elevar permisos con UAC.
+Uses ShellExecute to elevate permissions via UAC.

-El archivo temporal admin-test.tmp se usa para comprobar si hay permisos de escritura en %ProgramData%.
+Creates a temporary file admin-test.tmp to check write permissions in %ProgramData%.